Dean-Coakley/ProgrammingTraining/README.md

 [Kattis](https://www.kattis.com) is a competitive programming training website that contains coding exercises which have prebuilt automated test.
 Code is submitted, executed serverside and automatically graded.

-You can view a list of problems that should closely resemble the solution in the Kattis dir [Here](https://open.kattis.com/problems?order=problem_difficulty)
+You can view a [list of problems](https://open.kattis.com/problems?order=problem_difficulty) which names should match or very closely resemble the solution in the [Kattis dir](/Kattis)

 ### Kattis features
 * Support of a wide range of programming languages.
 E.g: Python, Golang, Java, Javascript, C++, etc